Kaelubagu/Kaelubagu/README.md

 Heya!
 My name is Caleb.
-I'm a Software Intern at ForeFlight. 💻
 I'm also a Video Editor on the side. 🎥
 🏳️‍🌈